MetaKt/Architecture-Design/README.md

 <li><b>Native Layer:</b> Streamlined core modules, with non-core parts separated out as community modules for independent updates and maintenance.
 Enhanced type checking.</li>

+### 3.3 Relationship Between The Architecture and QA

+The architecture of React Native significantly impacts several key quality attributes that are crucial for the development and performance of mobile applications.
+Here's how React Native's architecture affects performance, reliability, Extensibility, maintainability, and security:

+**1. Performance**
+React Native's architecture, which includes the use of a bridge to communicate between the JavaScript code and the native components, has both benefits and challenges regarding performance:
+- JavaScript to Native Bridge: This architecture allows React Native to utilize the native components of each platform (iOS, Android), providing near-native performance.
+However, the bridge itself can become a bottleneck because each interaction between JavaScript and the native side involves serialization and deserialization, which can be costly in terms of performance, especially for high-volume, real-time interactions.
+- Asynchronous Execution: React Native's non-blocking, asynchronous execution model helps maintain smooth UI performance by preventing JavaScript operations from blocking the UI thread.